ethaizone/file-time-sync/README.md

 # File Time Sync

-Just simple tool for update file created date when I forget to setup time on by camera.
+Just simple tool for update file creation date when I forget to setup time on my camera.
 This repo requires [PNPM](https://pnpm.io/).

 I created this repo because I forget to set up clock in my camera so all of my pictures become first day of 2023.
 LOL